CCain67/algebra/showcase/expectation_number_asymptotics.md

 These scaled expectation numbers have interesting asymptotic properties.
 For example, letting $C_n$ denote the cyclic group of order $n$, we have:
 $$\sum_{k = 1}^{\infty}\frac{E_1(C_k)}{k} = \frac{\zeta(3)}{\zeta(2)}\approx 0.7307,$$
 where $\zeta$ is the Riemann-Zeta function.
-This result is saying that if we randomly uniformly select am element from a cyclic group, then we can expect it to generate about 73% of the group.
+This result is saying that if we randomly uniformly select an element from a cyclic group, then we can expect it to generate about 73% of the group.
 We can easily verify this numerically with `noetherpy`:

 ```python
 import noetherpy as ntr